Bid Audit

 What the bid says about your business

 Owners read between the lines.
 Excessive exclusions signal a nervous contractor.
 Vague qualifications signal a contractor who hasn't done this scope.
-Randy reads what the owner read.
+Your partner reads what the owner read.

 "I submitted a bid I lost on a $680K commercial electrical job.
 I was sure we lost on price — we came in $42K over the next bidder.
-Randy's review showed me that wasn't it.
+My Vernier partner's review showed me that wasn't it.
 Our scope narrative had three places where we'd excluded work the owner expected to be included, and our proposal structure made us look less organized than a competitor half our size.
-We've won the last four bids we submitted after making the changes Randy outlined.
+We've won the last four bids we submitted after making the changes my Vernier partner outlined.
 I use the bid audit on every major loss now."

 JM